 Events

-Join us for a special elections edition of our conversation series for local electeds.
+Join us for our spring edition of our conversation series for local electeds.
 We’ve partnered with an inspiring line-up of community leaders, organizers, experts, and local electeds who are doing transformative work on the issues impacting our communities.

 Navigating Climate Education Policy Challenges in Canada: School Board Trustees